NovaBACKUP Data Protection Blog

 One way to lessen your risk is to buy another decent-sized server that can handle the very minimal VMs you need to keep your business going.
 For example, if this costs about $3,000 to install with some local storage to run the VMs, that gives you $1,500 for the hypervisor of your choice and software to do the replication.
 Hyper-V can be free depending on what you are doing, while VMware will cost you around $600 to give you what you need to do this.
 This leaves less than approximately $900 for the replication software, which means you need a piece of software that backs up and replicates VMs on a schedule to stay on budget.

-You may want to look at your environment to determine if you also need to backup any physical machines or specific applications on those VMs differently, like a SQL server.
+You may want to look at your environment to determine if you also need to back up any physical machines or specific applications on those VMs differently, like a SQL server.
 There are very few pieces of software that will give you all of the features we are talking about, and even fewer that will fit into this budget.
 NovaBACKUP Business Essentials will do all of the above, and do so within this budget.
 With this solution, you have everything you need to mitigate a day of downtime in the future for the price of less than a single day.

 Obviously, these numbers are not going to work for everyone and the hardware price can be reduced in a lot of cases, but it should give you an idea of how you can justify putting together a business continuity plan without blowing a large budget on hardware and software.